Chad-Mitchell/sunlight/README.md

 Right now the sources are scattered PDFs with no APIs.

 - First drops (in progress) are built from manually downloaded files.
-- Starting 2026 we automate one source per month until everything runs without a human.
+- Next we automate one source at a time until everything runs without a human.
+- Ideally, this data will become more accessible (eg API) but for now it's tedious to obtain.

 The weekly CSV still lands every Sunday either way.